w3c/uievents/README.md

 ## Goals

-The goal of the UI/DOM3 Events sub-group, part of the Web Applications Working Group, is to complete the UI Events specification according to market needs, to drive its adoption and implementation, to provide a comprehensive test suite (for implementability at least, and hopefully for interoperability, too), and to move it along the Recommendation Track to W3C Recommendation status.
+The goal of the UI/DOM3 Events sub-group, part of the Web Platform Working Group, is to complete the UI Events specification according to market needs, to drive its adoption and implementation, to provide a comprehensive test suite (for implementability at least, and hopefully for interoperability, too), and to move it along the Recommendation Track to W3C Recommendation status.

 ## Communication

-For discussion of matters related to DOM3 Events, the WebApps WG uses the www-dom@w3.org mailing list ([archive](http://lists.w3.org/Archives/Public/www-dom/)).
+For discussion of matters related to DOM3 Events, the group uses the www-dom@w3.org mailing list ([archive](http://lists.w3.org/Archives/Public/www-dom/)).

 ## Meetings

-See our [bi-weekly meetings](http://www.w3.org/2008/webapps/wiki/Bi-weekly_meetings) for detailed status and progress toward getting this spec finished and ready for CR.
+See our [bi-weekly meetings](https://github.com/w3c/uievents/blob/gh-pages/README.md#meetings) for detailed status and progress toward getting this spec finished and ready for CR.

 * Day + Time:
     * Tuesday: San Francisco 17:00; Boston 20:00;